Steffo99/Steffo99/README.md

 I often partecipate in [@RYGhub](https://github.com/RYGhub), and contribute knowledge and code where I see fit.

-_Please respect my free time and do not contact me on Telegram for issues related to one of my repositories._
+_Please respect my free time and do not contact me on Telegram for issues related to my repositories._